 Finland

 The proposed new rules are open to revision and may undergo changes before implementation.
-Some employer groups have raised problems, arguing that the draft legislation is legally flawed and goes beyond the requirements of the directive.
+Some employer groups have raised problems, arguing that the draft legislation is legally flawed and goes beyond the requirements of the Directive.
 They have raised concerns that the legislation, if approved, would undercut competition and represent an unreasonable administrative burden on Finnish employers.

 France